10 healthy barbecue ideas

 4. Make your own burgers (meat or veggie)

-If you love burgers, a healthier option than many pre-made patties is to buy extra lean ground beef (or ground chicken, turkey or even lentils) and make your own.
+If you love burgers, a healthier option than many pre-made patties is to buy extra lean ground beef, chicken or turkey (or lentils, chickpeas or kidney beans for a filling vegetarian option) and make your own.

 5. Skip heavy marinades and condiments